-We’ve determined the national averages for mortgage and refinance rates from our most recent survey of the nation’s largest refinance lenders.
-Our own mortgage and refinance rates are calculated at the close of the business day, and include annual percentage rates and/or annual percentage yields.
-The rate averages tend to be volatile, and are intended to help consumers identify day-to-day movement.
+We’ve determined the national averages for mortgage and refinance interest rates from our most recent survey of the nation’s largest mortgage lenders.
+Our own mortgage and refinance interest rates are calculated at the close of the business day, and include annual percentage rates and/or annual percentage yields.
+The interest rate averages tend to be volatile, and are intended to help consumers identify day-to-day movement.

 Today’s FHA loan rates